 Animus helps man understand his psychology in a clear and applicable way.
-This is a big magazine with big ideas.
+This is a big magazine with big ideas, reclaiming the soul of America.
 If you’re looking for brewing tips, style guides, or listicles on what to text a girl after a first date, then we’re not for you.

 - A feature on how the field of psychology exists to perpetuate itself, and what we can do about it.

 - A young man's inner journey through the Panamanian jungle.

 - The most controversial book review that ever could exist.